SaFrMo/vue-phaser/docs/components/PhaserGame.md

 # PhaserGame

 `phaser-game` wraps one or more Phaser scenes.
-It should be
+It should be the root component of any Phaser game.

 ```html
 <phaser-game